dash0hq/dash0-operator/helm-chart/dash0-operator/README.md

       authorization:
         # Provide the Dash0 authorization token as a string via the token property:
         token: auth_... # TODO needs to be replaced with the actual value, see below

+      apiEndpoint: https://api.....dash0.com # TODO needs to be replaced with the actual value, see below
 ```

-You need to provide two configuration settings:
+You need to provide two mandatory configuration settings:
-* `spec.export.dash0.endpoint`: The URL of the Dash0 ingress endpoint backend to which telemetry data will be sent.
+* `spec.export.dash0.endpoint`: The URL of the Dash0 ingress endpoint to which telemetry data will be sent.
   This property is mandatory.
   Replace the value in the example above with the OTLP/gRPC endpoint of your Dash0 organization.
-  The correct OTLP/gRPC endpoint can be copied fom https://app.dash0.com -> organization settings -> "Endpoints".
+  The correct OTLP/gRPC endpoint can be copied fom https://app.dash0.com -> organization settings -> "Endpoints"
+  -> "OTLP/gRPC".
   Note that the correct endpoint value will always start with `ingress.` and end in `dash0.com:4317`.
   Including a protocol prefix (e.g. `https://`) is optional.
 * `spec.export.dash0.authorization.token` or `spec.export.dash0.authorization.secretRef`: Exactly one of these two